francocurotto/YDDM-re/documentation/abilities_list.md

 Cost: COST x CREST

 ## DIMADDCREST (CREST, AMOUNT)
 Add AMOUNT CREST crest(s) to player crest pool.
+This ability cannot be skipped.

 ## DIMTRADECREST (COST)
 Pay COST crest(s) of one type.
 Add for one crest of any type in player crest pool.

 ## EXODIA
 Win the game if player controls "R Leg of Forbidden", "L Leg of Forbidden", "L Arm of Forbidden" and "R Arm of Forbidden".
+This ability cannot be skipped.

 ## DIMBUFFDEADTYPE (TYPE)
 For each dead monster of type TYPE, add the (original) attack and defense of the dead monster to monster.
+This ability cannot be skipped.

 # Continuous Abilities
 ## STOPFLY